MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/mapping-of-ndis-network-interfaces-to-ndis-oids.md

 The following table shows the mapping from the objects that are defined in the management information base (MIB) to NDIS 6.0 OIDs and to OIDs that NDIS might use to obtain information from NDIS 5.*x* and earlier drivers.
 The table also includes some additional interface objects that are not defined as MIB objects.
 The interface objects also correspond to members in the [**NDIS\_INTERFACE\_INFORMATION**](ndis-interface-information.md) structure that is associated with the [OID\_GEN\_INTERFACE\_INFO](./oid-gen-interface-info.md) OID.

-**Note**  The NDIS 6.0 OIDs in the table that are marked with a asterisk (\*) prefix are specific to interface providers.
+**Note**  The NDIS 6.0 OIDs in the table that are marked with an asterisk (\*) prefix are specific to interface providers.
 The other NDIS 6.0 OIDs can be issued to interface providers and other NDIS drivers.